outscale/oapi-cli/README.md

 ```

 using appimage-extract-and-run extract the content of the AppImage in a temporary directory and execute it, this operation is a lot slower than using fuse, and the fuse solution should be use if posible.

+## Arch Linux
+you can also install oapi-cli-git on Arch Linux using AUR: (yay -S oapi-cli-git)

 # Feedback
 Either open a github issue, or post a message here: https://github.com/outscale/oapi-cli/discussions/10